baileyheit/Spotify_DataScience/project/project.md

     ## # A tibble: 1 x 1
     ##   lower_bound
     ##         <dbl>
-    ## 1        3.63
+    ## 1        3.88

     ## # A tibble: 1 x 1
     ##   upper_bound
     ##         <dbl>
-    ## 1        6.94
+    ## 1        6.98

-We are 95% certain that the difference in means between the popularity score of the rap and pop genres is between 3.6322097 and 6.9427425.
+We are 95% certain that the difference in means between the popularity score of the rap and pop genres is between 3.8830289 and 6.984821.

-### Time Signature
+### Estimate of the Popularity Difference between 4/4 Time Signature and Non-4/4 Time Signature

-From the boxplot in the visualizations section, we can see that the 4/4 time signature had a higher average population score than the rest of the time signatures.
+From the boxplot in the visualizations section, we can see that the 4/4 time signature had a higher average popularity score than the rest of the time signatures.
 Thus, we decided to construct a confidence interval estimating the difference in popularity means between songs with a 4/4 time signature and songs that do not use a 4/4 time signature.